zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains-filter-list.md

 The most basic scenario is passing a list to the `WhereBulkContainsFilterList` method.

-The `WhereBulkContainsFilterList` method will filter the list to return only item that exists in the database.
+The `WhereBulkContainsFilterList` method will filter the list to return only items that exist in the database.

 ```csharp
 // The `JOIN` statement will use the default entity key if none is provided (CustomerID)